jorgenschaefer/elpy/README.rst

   # Either of these
   pip install rope
   pip install jedi
-  # And flake8 for code checks
+  # flake8 for code checks
   pip install flake8
+  # and importmagic for automatic imports
+  pip install importmagic

 Evaluate this in your ``*scratch*`` buffer: